 Saraliza Anzaldua is a teratologist that studies the significance of monstrosity through philosophical and Critical discourse.
 She is a doctoral student in the philosophy department at UCLA.
 From 2013 to 2016, she lived in Taiwan where she studied Chinese philosophy, traditional Mandarin, and Japanese martial philosophy.
 While there, she taught English for three years and studied at National Taiwan University.
 She holds a B.A. in Sociology from the University of Texas, and an M.A. in English Literature from National Taiwan University.
 She’s long been a student of philosophy and its use across disciplines.
 Saraliza earned a minor in philosophy from the University of Texas, and she studied for a year in Harvard’s philosophy department as a visiting graduate student.
-She hopes to continue her work as a doctoral student, and publish the first comprehensive exegesis of Teratology as a means to moral and philosophical understanding.
+She hopes to continue her work as a doctoral student, and publish the first comprehensive exegesis of Teratology as a philosophical means to moral and social understanding.
 Some of her work is available on academia.edu.

 Artistically, she is a writer and dancer.
 Trained in classical ballet, she eventually combined her love of dance and climbing into the aerial arts.
 Saraliza is a competitor dancer, and to date has won two awards as a pole dancer.
 Poetry will always be her first love, with horror a close second.
 She has written numerous books thus far, and never plans to stop.
 When not conducting research or writing, she spends her time dancing, reading, watching horror films, traveling the world, and eating strawberries.
 She tries valiantly, but her Spanish is terrible and Mandarin even worse.
 She deeply regrets that she will probably not live long enough to meet a Vulcan.
-Lastly, she has had a (un)healthy obsession with turtles since childhood, especially of the ninja variety, and you can usually find her scavenging comic conventions for first editions or merchandise.
+Lastly, she has had a (un)healthy obsession with turtles since childhood, especially of the ninja variety, and you can usually find her scavenging comic conventions for first prints or merchandise.